 Try dog sledding to the Ice Hotel, driving a reindeer sleigh with Sami herdsmen, salmon fishing, hiking with pack reindeer in Lapland, sea kayaking, whitewater rafting, canoeing, timber rafting, horse riding expeditions, boat trips in the archipelagos, wolf tracking, fly fishing…And much, much more!

-Nature’s Best is Europe’s first eco-label that assures the quality of hundreds of tours run by nearly hundred eco-certified tour operators around the country.
+Nature’s Best is Europe’s first eco-label that assures the quality of hundreds of experiences run by nearly hundred eco-certified tour operators around the country.
 Which means if you book a trip with one of Nature’s Best tour operators you know that they have to adhere to a strict code of conduct, and you make a positive contribution to the environment where your tour or activity is taking place. – This is eco-tourism in Sweden at its best.

 Nature’s Best six basic principles

-1. Respect the limitations of the destination – minimise the negative impacts on local nature and culture.
+1. Respect the limitations of the destination – minimize the negative impacts on local nature and culture.
 Ecotourism is about preserving what the visitor has come to experience.
 The ecological and cultural capacity of each area must be respected.
 This means tour operators must have a solid knowledge of the destination, local presence and work closely with others present in the area.

 2. Support the local economy.
 Ecotourism is about community development.
 Conservation can easily fail if local people object to it.
 Tangible benefits from tourism are a positive force.
 Each visitor contributes economically to the well being of the destination by renting rooms, hiring local guides and purchasing goods and services.
 The more, the better.

 3. Make all the operator’s activities environmentally sustainable.
 Ecotour operators must set a good example of a sound environmental practice.
-Approved operators have policies to minimise environmental impact by prioritizing, e.g., collective transport, sustainable lodging, waste management, etc.…
+Approved operators have policies to minimize environmental impact by prioritizing, e.g., collective transport, sustainable lodging, waste management, etc.…

 4. Contribute actively to nature and cultural conservation.
 Ecotourism assumes responsibility for the protection of biodiversity and special cultural values.
 This means supporting nature preservation in various ways.
 Our operators cooperate to find ‘win-win’ ways of doing business.